-During 2009, we participated for the first time in the Carbon Disclosure Project, which is an independent not-for-profit organization holding the largest database of primary corporate climate change information in the world.
+We participated in the Carbon Disclosure Project for the second year.
+The Carbon Disclosure Project, primarily intended as an investor information tool, is an independent not-for-profit organization holding the largest database of primary corporate climate change information in the world.
 Through this submission, we assessed the impact of climate change on our business as well as our plans to address the impact of climate change on Hershey's operations around the world.
-Hershey achieved a score of 64 out of 100 placing us in the top tier of our peer group.
-We implemented an energy and water conservation audit program in 2009.
-We are a member of the Climate Registry and were recognized as a Climate Leader by this organization in 2009.